owncloud/ios-app/KNOWN_ISSUES.md

 ## App
 - in the new browsing experience, some features are not yet available:
-	- drag and drop
+	- drag and drop actions
 	- search
-	- sorting
 	- a grid view
 	- breadcrumb title
+	- item / folder / usage info at the bottom of lists
 - spaces do not yet show a member count or provide access to a list of members
 - subscription of spaces can't be turned on/off yet
 - the root of spaces-based accounts is not yet shown as hierarchic sidebar
 - support for sharing is widely untested and/or unavailable in the alpha
-- inactived state of spaces is not yet represented in the UI
+- inactivated state of spaces is not yet represented in the UI
 - Copy & Paste allows copying a folder into a subfolder of its own / itself, leading to an infinite cycle
 - handling of detached drives with user data in them (see OCVault.detachedDrives)
+- sync actions that are actually complete are not always cleared from the Status tab until a logout/login

 ## File Provider
 - dragging an entire space on top of another starts a full copy of the space, which eventually fails halfway through